Marantaceae family (Ctetanthe, Goeppertia, Maranta, and Stromanthe spp.)

 |Spread:||8 inches to 3 feet||Uses:||Ornamental houseplant; Groundcover or foliage plant in Zones 11-12|

 |Common Pests:||Aphids, fungus gnats, mealybugs, root knot nematodes, scale, spider mites||Common Diseases:||Cucumber mosaic virus, helminthosporium leaf spot, pyricularia leaf spot, root rot|

 While prayer plants may not be the most low-maintenance houseplants, with their marvelous leaf patterns and daily raising and lowering of their leaves, they are among the most rewarding.

 Remember to provide them with indirect light and well-draining soil.
 Keep the soil moist but not soggy, and provide extra humidity to keep them at their happiest.

 Have you grown marantas, calatheas, stromanthes, or ctenanthes before?
 Are you cultivating a collection like I am?
 Let us know in the comments section below, and feel free to share a photo!

-Ready to read more houseplant articles?
-We’ve got plenty!
-Check out these guides next:
+Ready to read more about the various species within the prayer plant family?
+Check out these next:

 Photos by Kristina Hicks-Hamblin © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via California Tropicals, Humidi-Grow, Monterey, Soil Mender, and Terrain.
 Uncredited photos: Shutterstock.